 In today’s digital world, databases are crucial for the success of almost every organization.
 They store and retrieve data for software programs to function smoothly.
 However, as databases become more complex, testing them becomes increasingly challenging.
-This is where database testing comes in.
+This is where database testing tool comes in.
 In this article, we will discuss the top 10 database testing tools available today, along with their features, pros, and cons.
 These tools can help you optimize your database testing efforts and ensure that your databases function at their best.

 Table Of Contents

 - 3 When to Use Database Testing Tools?

 - 4 Top 10 Database Testing Tools with Pros and Cons